stellalph/EMPLOYEE_DBMS_TRACKER/README.md

       - npm start

+  * The application also need the installation of MySQL which is a developer-friendly open source relational databse management system.

   * This application also uses MySQL2 package to connect to the database and perform queries.
 To install the package, at the command prompt, type in :-